ChimeHQ/TextViewBenchmark/README.md

 # TextViewBenchmark
 A suite of performance tests for macOS text views

 Every year, I check in on TextKit 2 to see how things are going.
 It was introduced in macOS 12, and I found it basically unusable.
 With macOS 13 it was better, but still rough.
-So far, on macOS 14, it seems like it might be ok.
-However, I was having some performance problems.
-So I finally went head and factored that out into a dedicated project.
-Pretty focused on `NSTextView` right now, but I'm into making it more general if that's helpful to anyone.
+So far, on macOS 14, it seems like it might be ok!
+I was originally having some performance problems.
+So, I took some time to put together some automated performance tests.

 ## Usage